Foot Injury Claim: How much compensation you can claim for injuries to your feet caused in a UK accident

 Each type of personal injury leads a victim to have pain and suffering – you are entitled to claim compensation for this.
 The amounts of compensation are decided by the courts over the years in previous cases.

 Your lawyer will produce a medical report from an independent orthopaedic or podiatric consultant.
 This medical expert will produce a report describing the foot injuries you have suffered and giving an opinion as to what the future holds for your recovery.

 Your solicitor will look at decisions made by the courts in the past for similar injuries and so decide a range of values your foot injury claim is worth.

 Examples of compensation amounts for a foot injury claim

-The amount of compensation for pain and suffering for various types of foot injury claim in 2013, include:
+The amount of compensation for pain and suffering for various types of foot injury claim in 2017 and 2018, include:

 1. Simple fracture of a bone in the foot average claim payouts

 A simple fracture which heals with no adverse affects to one of the bones that make up the foot as described earlier on this page – will lead to compensation amounts calculated for your foot injury claim of: up to £6,100

 2. More serious fractures and injured tendons compensation settlements

 Broken bones, fractures and torn or burst ligaments and tendons which lead to ongoing permanent symptoms of pain and stiffness whilst walking and deformity of the foot, could lead to a compensation settlement of: £6,100 – £22,000